-TITLE Vice President for Administrative and Information Services
+TITLE Vice President for Administrative Services

 CLASSIFICATION NUMBER 0065

-The Vice President for Administrative & Information Services is the most senior officer responsible for administrative services for the University and advises the President on all matters pertaining to the management and operation of general administrative services functions.
-The Vice President for Administrative & Information Services is fiscally responsible for budgeting and executing the University System’s capital appropriations.
-The Vice President for Administrative & Information Services serves as the senior executive officer responsible for providing leadership and management to administrative and information services units.
-Administrative and Information Services Units include:
+The Vice President for Administrative Services is the most senior officer responsible for administrative services for the University and advises the President on all matters pertaining to the management and operation of general administrative services functions.
+The Vice President for Administrative Services is fiscally responsible for budgeting and executing the University System’s capital appropriations.
+The Vice President for Administrative Services serves as the senior executive officer responsible for providing leadership and management to administrative services units.
+Administrative Services Units include:

 Environmental Management: Responsible for a comprehensive program for acquisition, handling, storage, and disposal of hazardous chemical materials, proper handling and accounting of select agents, and radiation safety for all University campuses, compliance with applicable federal, state, and local regulations, preparing documents submitted to environmental regulatory agencies, and acting as a liaison between the University and state and federal regulatory authorities.

 Experience: A minimum of five years of progressively responsible administrative or financial services experience in most or all of the following areas is required.
 Experience with fiscal and legal requirements for capital projects is required (public sector preferred).
-Experience in and/or knowledge of information technology, architectural and engineering planning, design and construction, physical plant management, human resources, environmental management, and safety and transportation is preferred.
+Experience in and/or knowledge of architectural and engineering planning, design and construction, physical plant management, human resources, environmental management, and safety and transportation is preferred.

 Skills: A demonstrated ability to lead and the skills to develop leaders, the ability to project a strong positive image of the University with parents, students, faculty, staff and others, including community and government leaders and the media is required.
 Excellent writing, speaking, and interpersonal skills are required.
 An ability to work effectively and collegially within a large, complex university system and to negotiate with a wide range of constituencies, including organized labor, is required.
 A record of successful leadership while directing the efforts of professional staff in a complex organization, preferably in higher education, is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

-1. Ensures compliance with the University’s institutional mission by establishing goals and objectives, reviewing and approving departmental plans, designing systems of effective control to achieve expected outcomes, and evaluating progress towards goal accomplishment in the Administrative & Information Services Division.
+1. Ensures compliance with the University’s institutional mission by establishing goals and objectives, reviewing and approving departmental plans, designing systems of effective control to achieve expected outcomes, and evaluating progress towards goal accomplishment in the Administrative Services Division.

-2. As resources permit, ensures the prompt and effective delivery of essential administrative services by organizing the various units and sub-units in a logical, non-duplicative and effective manner that best meets the work requirements of the division and the needs of the University, monitoring workloads throughout the division and prioritizing staffing needs accordingly, and assuming ultimate responsibility for the units and functions within the Administrative & Information Services Division.
+2. As resources permit, ensures the prompt and effective delivery of essential administrative services by organizing the various units and sub-units in a logical, non-duplicative and effective manner that best meets the work requirements of the division and the needs of the University, monitoring workloads throughout the division and prioritizing staffing needs accordingly, and assuming ultimate responsibility for the units and functions within the Administrative Services Division.